afshing/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 by examining the initial service classes we generated for it using Service Builder.

-Note that Service Builder created an `EventLocalService` class which is is the interface for the local service.
+Note that Service Builder created an `EventLocalService` class which is the interface for the local service.
 It contains the signatures of every method in `EventLocalServiceBaseImpl` and `EventLocalServiceImpl`.
 `EventLocalServiceBaseImpl` contains a few automatically generated methods